Disorder Case Study

 In this unit you will cover essential concepts relevant to the practice of modern clinical biochemistry, enabling development of a systematic understanding and critical awareness of current practice.
 A systems approach is taken to study the biochemical disorders of the major human organs.
 You will be expected to demonstrate a comprehensive understanding of general clinical biochemistry and originality in the application of knowledge to clinical problem solving.

 This unit enables you to develop advanced skills in research methods and work towards an independent research project proposal.
 The unit delivery features a blended learning approach with both taught and web-based directed study.
 You will be expected to review and apply statistical analyses relevant to your area of practice and apply knowledge and awareness of the roles of evidence-based and ethical frameworks for the experimental design, systematic review and dissemination of scientific research.

 This unit allows all full-time Masters students to complete an independent piece of research which is allied to their specialism, named award, employment aspirations and specific academic interests.

-This unit provides the opportunity for study of Medical Microbiology Diagnostics.
-The unit will involve evaluation of an area of methodology and/or consideration of making changes needs to be based on relevant evidence.
-Most of this evidence will come from scientific papers and reports but may also come from other reports e.g. statements about NHS priorities.
-This review should consider the practice context i.e. the types of disorders/cases encountered, resource considerations e.g. the need for specialized equipment and staffing levels/workload and staff expertise and the range of methodology available to investigate a particular disease/disorder in Medical Microbiology.
-On completion of this unit, students will demonstrate an understanding and critical approach in selection of appropriate methods used for diagnostic purposes.
+This unit provides students with the opportunity to evaluate an area of methodology and develop an understanding of the importance of considering relevant evidence before making any changes.
+Most of this evidence will come from scientific papers and reports but may also come from other sources e.g. statements about NHS priorities.
+This review should consider the practice context i.e. the types of disorders and cases encountered, resource considerations e.g. the need for specialized equipment and staffing levels, workload staff expertise and the range of methodology available to investigate a particular analyte in clinical biochemistry.
+On completion of this unit, students will demonstrate an understanding and critical approach in selection of appropriate methods for measurement of an analyte used for diagnostic purposes.